nourbenhassen/CS229/README.md

-ML Algortithms from scratch
+# ML Algortithms from scratch

+## Introduction
-The goal is to develop all ML algorithms from scratch using Python
+The goal of this little project is to develop ML algorithms from scratch using Python.
+The algorithms are presented on Jupyter Notebooks with mathematical explanation of the model

+[ONGOING]